IhateCreatingUserNames2/Aura_AI_Agents/Readme.md

 ## 📄 License

-This project is released under a custom license designed to be free for small-scale use while requiring a commercial license for larger applications.
+This project is released under a custom license designed to be free for small-scale use.
+If you want to fund this project contact me dwint@live.com